Becklyn/BecklynRadBundle/UPGRADE.md

 *   The `InvalidSortOperationException` exception was removed.
 There is no replacement.
 *   Update all imported namespaces from `Becklyn\RadBundle\` to `Becklyn\Rad\`.
 *   The classes `BundleExtension` and `ConfigurableBundleExtension` have been removed.
 Please use the respective versions from `becklyn/rad-bundles` instead.
+*   `RadExceptionInterface` was removed, and `RadException` is now an interface.
+Just use `RadException` in your catch instead.

 6.x to 7.0